gwax/www-gwax/posts/2004/03/zen-good-buddhism-bad.rst

 :date: 2004-03-25 04:36:00+00:00
 :tags: musings

-So I've been thinking (oooh, dangerous) a lot lately and in reading Hagakure I got pointed towards Zen.
+So I've been thinking (ooh, dangerous) a lot lately and in reading Hagakure I got pointed towards Zen.
 Zen seems like a pretty neat concept and it seems to have some things in common with the way that I already think (I certainly don't claim to understand Zen, but I've got a little